-While there isn’t a cure for AD, there are different treatment options.
+While there currently isn’t a cure for AD, there are different treatment options.
 These include over-the-counter (OTC) products, prescription medications, and phototherapy.

 Moisturizing the skin is one of the simplest and most effective AD treatments.
-To relieve the dry skin caused by AD, you must add moisture to the affected skin.
+To relieve dry skin caused by AD, you must add moisture to the affected skin.

 OTC moisturizers are a good long-term treatment solution.
-There are three different types of moisturizers:
+There are three different types of moisturizers: lotions, creams, and ointments.

 Lotions are the lightest moisturizers.
-Lotion is a mix of water and oil that you can easily spread over your skin.
+Lotions are a mix of water and oil that you can easily spread over your skin.

 A cream is a semisolid mixture of oil and water.
 The oil content is higher in cream than in lotion.
-Creams are more emollient than lotion, meaning that they better hydrate the skin.
+Creams are more emollient than lotion, meaning they better hydrate the skin.

 Ointments are very moisturizing and should only have a few ingredients.
 The simplest ointment is petroleum jelly, which only has one ingredient.

 You can apply hydrocortisone immediately after you moisturize your skin.
 It’s most effective for treating a flare-up.

-The American Academy of Dermatology (AAD) recommends treating the affected area twice daily.
+The American Academy of Dermatology Association (AAD) generally recommends treating the affected area twice daily.
 Topical corticosteroids are not for long-term use.
 Instead, the AAD recommends occasional preventive use.

-However, antihistamines like diphenhydramine (Benadryl) can help manage the itch-scratch cycle.
+Antihistamines aren’t generally recommended as a stand-alone treatment.
+But antihistamines like diphenhydramine (Benadryl) can help manage the itch-scratch cycle.
 The slight sedative effect may also help if your itching keeps you awake at night.

 Prescription topical steroids

 Most topical steroids are available only by prescription.
-Topical steroids are grouped by potency.
-They range from class 1 (strongest) to class 7 (least potent).
+Topical steroids are grouped by potency, ranging from class 1 (strongest) to class 7 (least potent).

 Topical steroids may be prepared as lotions, creams, or ointments that are applied to the skin.

 Topical calcineurin inhibitors

-In 2006, the U.S. Food and Drug Administration (FDA) added a black box warning label to the packaging of these two medications.
+In 2006, the Food and Drug Administration (FDA) added a black box warning label to the packaging of these two medications.
 The warning alerts consumers of a possible link between TCIs and cancer.